eth-brownie/brownie/docs/api.rst

     Returns a ``Contract`` instance upon success.
 If the transaction reverts or you do not wait for a confirmation, a ``TransactionReceipt`` is returned instead.

-.. py:classmethod:: ContractDeployer.at(address, owner=None)
+.. py:classmethod:: ContractContainer.at(address, owner=None)

     Returns a ``Contract`` instance.

     * ``address``: Address where the contract is deployed.
 Raises a ValueError if there is no bytecode at the address.
     * ``owner``: ``Account`` instance to set as the contract owner.
 If transactions to the contract do not specify a ``'from'`` value, they will be sent from this account.

-.. py:classmethod:: ContractDeployer.remove(address)
+.. py:classmethod:: ContractContainer.remove(address)

     Removes a contract instance from the container.